 Total payroll preparation tax revenues are budgeted at \$66.4 million in 2022, an estimated 23.7 percent increase over the prior year.
 The payroll preparation tax is levied at a rate of 0.55 percent on the gross payroll of employers and net income from self-employed individuals, members of partnerships, associations and joint ventures who perform work or provide services within the City of Pittsburgh.
 Non-profits an exempt from this tax.
 The payroll preparation tax forecast uses total non-farm wages for Allegheny County to forecast future revenues.
-Total nonfarm wages for Allegheny County are forecast to increase by 4.0 percent on average (see accompanying table for select economic forecast).
+Total non-farm wages for Allegheny County are forecast to increase by 4.0 percent on average.
 Total payroll preparation tax revenues are forecast to increase by 2.1 percent each year through 2026.